 WFMT is excited to welcome two new voices to our host roster!
-Allow us to introduce you to Kristina Lynn and LaRob K. Payton, who join as fill-in hosts.
+Allow us to introduce you to Kristina Lynn and LaRob K. Rafael, who join as fill-in hosts.

 “I’ve listened to WFMT for as long as I can remember,” Kristina Lynn recalls.
 Growing up listening to WFMT with her family in the Chicago suburbs, she was moved to pick up the trumpet herself.
 As a performer with the Elgin Youth Symphony Orchestra, she got to share the stage with violin superstar Midori as well as WFMT host and bass-baritone Peter van de Graaff.